 - 4.4.6 The trip generation starting point is total person trips.
 Person trip rates from the National Travel Survey (NTS) are applied to the residential population figures.
-Person trip rates appropriate to the area (level of urbanisation) have been extracted from the NTS. - 4.4.7 Generated trips will be categorised by broad trip purpose as follows: - i.
-Trips to/from work - ii.
-Trips to/from education establishments made by the student - iii.
-Trips to/from education establishments made by people escorting students - iv.
-Trips to/from food retail outlets, - v.
-Trips to/from non-food retail outlets, - vi.
-Trips made for 'other' purposes, i.e. leisure, visiting friends, religious worship. - 4.4.8 For each trip category, the number of trips generated by each of the following three age groups will be identified using Census age-group splits. - vii.
-0 to 16 years, - viii.
-17 to 64 years, - ix.
+Person trip rates appropriate to the area (level of urbanisation) have been extracted from the NTS. - 4.4.7 Generated trips have been categorised by broad trip purpose as follows: - Trips to/from work - Trips to/from education establishments made by the student - Trips to/from education establishments made by people escorting students - Trips to/from food retail outlets, - Trips to/from non-food retail outlets, - Trips made for 'other' purposes, i.e. leisure, visiting friends, religious worship. - 4.4.8 For each trip category, the number of trips generated by each of the following three age groups has been identified using Census age-group splits. - i.
+0 to 16 years, - ii.
+17 to 64 years, - iii.
 65 years+ - 4.4.9 A 'Zone Data' sheet collated the number of proposed housing units and their estimated number of residents (by age band) for each residential development zone, and the estimated forecast number of employees for each employment development zone.
-Similarly, the number of residents (by age band) and workplaces was collated for each Census-based zone, using Census 2011 data. - 4.4.10 Within sheet 'Trip Generation' the number of home-based trips generated by each zone was calculated for the selected option and time-period.
-This used the zone data for the required user-option in conjunction with trip rates from the National Travel Survey (NTS).
+Similarly, the number of residents (by age band) and workplaces was collated for each Census-based zone, using Census 2011 data. - 4.4.10 Within the 'Trip Generation' sheet the number of home-based trips generated by each zone was calculated for the selected scenario and time-period.
+This used the zone data for the required user-option in conjunction with trip rates from the National Travel Survey (NTS). - 4.4.11 NTS is a rich source of data which provides information on trip making patterns based in household surveys.
 All NTS data used in this project was extracted using population selection criteria appropriate for the size and location of Brentwood.
-This provided all-mode trip numbers generated for each broad purpose by the resident population of each zone (as home-to-purpose, purpose-to-home and non-home-based).
-The home-based trip purposes modelled were work, education, escort-education, shop food, shop non-food and 'other'.
-Similarly, the non-home-based trip purposes modelled were work and other (non-home). - 4.4.11 To account for different accessibility levels, depending upon the geographical of the proposed developments NTS data has been extracted for the following area classifications: - Major Conurbation
+This provided all-mode trip numbers generated for each broad purpose by the resident population of each zone (as home-to-purpose, purpose-to-home and non-home-based). - 4.4.12 The home-based trip purposes modelled were work, education, escort-education, shop food, shop non-food and 'other'.
+Similarly, the non-home-based trip purposes modelled were work and other (non-home). - 4.4.13 To account for different accessibility levels, depending upon the geographical of the proposed developments NTS data has been extracted for the following area classifications: - Major Conurbation - Urban City or Town